popalnicolas/Gymscape/README.md

 - List of exercises :heavy_check_mark:
 - Weight used and time trained each excerise :heavy_check_mark:
 - Option to save the progress :heavy_check_mark:
-- Option to change progress
+- Option to change progress :heavy_check_mark:

 ### Should have
 - Option to add, delete or edit exercise :heavy_check_mark: